nori26/header_gen_for_42_norm/README.md

 # header_gen_for_42_norm

-this script automatically add prototypes to your header with suitable tabs for norminette without libft.
+this script automatically add prototypes to your header file with suitable tabs for norminette without libft.

 write your header file name to NAME_H.